Disclaimer: The opinions expressed in the post are those of the author and not APEX and/or the U.S. Government.

 After submitting, you will have to wait while your application makes its way through the review process.
 This takes time, so it helps to have other funding sources available.
 Specific timelines may vary, but to provide a rough estimate:

 After topics are released, companies have 2 months to turn in proposals.
 There is then a 4-month gap before Phase I winners are announced and then another 3 months before funds are distributed.
 Phase I funding allows you to conduct research into the topic you have chosen.
 Phase I participation may last from 6 to 12 months.

 If you then apply for and are awarded Phase II, that will fund your process of turning your research into a product.
 If you are approved for Phase II, funding will be distributed roughly 9 months after your application.
 Sixty days after your company is awarded Phase II, you qualify for AFWERX’s Strategic funding and Tactical funding (STRATFI/TACFI), which ranges between $375k-1.7 million for TACFI and between $3-15 million of additional funding for STRATFI.
 STRATFI/TACFI will be covered in a future article.

 If you think the SBIR/STTR program could be beneficial to your company, APEX consultants are available to support you.
 Go to APEX (https://apex-innovates.org/) to learn more about how their consultants can help you.

 About the author:

-Jeff Decker, Ph.D., is a Parallax consultant, managing director of the Hacking for Defense Project at Stanford University's Pecourt Institute for Energy, and a co-instructor of the graduate-level Hacking for Defense course.
+Jeff Decker, Ph.D., is a APEX consultant, managing director of the Hacking for Defense Project at Stanford University's Pecourt Institute for Energy, and a co-instructor of the graduate-level Hacking for Defense course.